Deauthorized/messageReport/README.md

 # Caveat's

 1) Only supports one main server (for now).
-2) Users will need to have "Use Application Commands" permission enabled.
+2) Users will need to have the "Use Application Commands" permission enabled.